Representations and evaluation strategies for feasibly approximable functions: Experiments

 Most operations over $\Fun$, $\BFun$ and $\DBFun$ are implemented in a straightforward manner ball/point-wise.
 Range maximum and integration are implemented using bisection.
 The target accuracy of integration is raised by 1 bit with each domain bisection.
 Integration bisection ends when the area of the ``box'' enclosing the function over the segment is below the target accuracy.
 The maximisation algorithm employs a simple branch and bound method to prune away intervals where the maximum is not attained.
 The derivative available in DBFun is used solely to improve the interval extension of $f$ using the formula $f([c\pm \varepsilon])\subseteq f(c)\pm \varepsilon\cdot f'([c\pm \varepsilon])$.

 \paragraph{Polynomial representations.}

 Polynomials are represented primarily sparsely in the Chebyshev basis over $[-1,1]$ with dyadic coefficients.
 Any terms that are smaller than the current accuracy target are sweeped away, \ie removed and their size added to the error radius.
+The choice of the Chebyshev basis is motivated by the fact that this sweeping procedure works well in the Chebyshev basis, but not in the monomial basis.
+While our theoretical results are formulated with respect to the monomial basis, it is straightforward to verify that the translations between the Chebyshev basis and the monomial basis are computable in polynomial time.
 The range maximisation algorithm combines the root counting techniques described in Chapter 10 of \cite{BasuPollackRoy} with a branch and bound method similar to the one employed in the maximisation algorithm for $\BFun$.
-It temporarily translates the polynomials to a dense representation in the power basis with integer coefficients.
+It temporarily translates the polynomials to a dense representation in the monomial basis with integer coefficients.

 Poly division, pointwise maximisation, and for very large polynomials also multiplication, is computed using an interval version of Chebyshev interpolation for analytic functions via the encoding of discrete cosine transform (DCT) from \cite{BT97}.